Monday, July 4, 2016

 Really, Bob?
 "Definitely"?

-If you look up earthquakes on the internet you’ll find an argument raging, between those who believe earthquakes are on the rise, and those who do not.
+If you Google 'earthquakes increasing' you’ll find an argument raging, between those who believe earthquakes are on the rise, and those who do not.
 For example, the National Earthquake Information Center, a division of the U.S. Geological Survey office, issued a statement back in the 1990s that said, in part:

 “We continue to hear from many people throughout the world that earthquakes are on the increase.
 Although it may seem that we are having more earthquakes, earthquakes of magnitude 7.0 or greater have remained fairly constant throughout this century.”

-However, if you look at the accompanying chart made from their own data, there does seem to be a definite rise.
+However, if you look at their own data, there does seem to be a definite rise.
 NEIC/USGS explains the rise simply:

 "There are more seismographs today than there were 100 years ago, and there are more people living in earthquake-prone areas."